sampsyo/home/_drafts/autoreduction.md

 its exit status is 0 when it finds the string (interesting because this is the bug we are looking for) and 1 when it fails to find the string (some other error).
-So here' our new script:
+So here's our new script:

     #!/bin/sh
     set -e